 Manuel Antonio National Park

-If Costa Rica’s reputation as one of the world’s best natural destinations was ever in question, the picture-perfect beaches and views of Manuel Antonio National Park will end the argument.
+If Costa Rica’s reputation as one of the world’s foremost natural destinations was ever in question, the picture-perfect beaches and views of Manuel Antonio National Park will end the argument.
 Instantly.

-Although you’ll need to share this slice of paradise with many other travellers, Manuel Antonio has some of Costa Rica’s best tourist infrastructure.
-For eating and lodging, you’re hardly spoiled for options.
+With its popularity though, Manuel Antonio has some of Costa Rica’s most robust tourist infrastructure.
+For eating and lodging, you’ll be spoiled for options.
 The main town is a great place to chill after spending a day exploring all the nooks and crannies of Manuel Antonio National Park.

 There’s a wide variety of things to do in Manuel Antonio.
-Whether hiking through the park face-to-face with larcenous monkeys and work-shy sloths, spotting waterfalls on horseback, plopping onto a surfboard or paddling your cares away in a kayak, your days at Manuel Antonio will never bore you.
+Go hiking through the park and get face-to-face with larcenous monkeys and work-shy sloths.
+Spot waterfalls on horseback.
+Plop onto a surfboard to catch some waves or paddle your cares away in a kayak.
+In any case, your days at Manuel Antonio will never bore you.

 Nighttime is equally compelling.
-Staring out into the Pacific while sipping on a cocktail as the sun dips below the horizon could be one of the world’s best ways to unwind.
+Staring out into the Pacific Ocean while sipping on a cocktail as the sun dips below the horizon could be one of the world’s most compelling ways to unwind.

 Where to stay

 There’s a good selection of accommodations in Manuel Antonio catering to all budgets.
 You’ll probably want to stay just outside the park in Manuel Antonio for a quick escape into the wilderness.